warnov/AzureDBAutoFirewall/README.md

  1. The table with authorized users
  2. The Azure Function
     	2.1.
 App Settings adjusted
     	2.2.
 Authorization file uploaded
-    The core client application deployed on a client machine with a valid username, token and url for the function.
+ 3. The core client application deployed on a client machine with a valid username, token and url for the function.

-List item
+Then you, as a client just have to launch the core client .exe and let the magic happens.
+Then, as a sysadmin, you just have to access the table and audit the operations or CRUD users.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1NjYxNjE4MywxNzY4NzgwMjYzLC0yMz
+eyJoaXN0b3J5IjpbLTQ3NTMzMzUzOCwxNzY4NzgwMjYzLC0yMz
 g5NzQwNDUsLTE5NDYxMDU2MjIsMTIxNDg4OTYyMCwtOTk5NTgz
 MDAxLDEwMDYyMjQyNTAsLTc1MjU1NDU0NV19
 -->